 Requests to upgrade an existing HTTP connection to use the WebSocket protocol are always initiated by the client.
-Before initiating an upgrade, set the value of the WSFeatures property as required (0 to manually validate/confirm the response, 1 to automatically accept a positive response from the server).
-Dyalog Ltd recommends setting WSFeatures to 1 unless you have a good understanding of the WebSocket protocol.
+Before initiating an upgrade, the client needs to know whether to automatically accept a positive response to an upgrade request from the server.
+This is achieved either by setting the value of the WSFeatures property (deprecated but retained for backwards compatibility) or by specifying the WSAutoUpgrade option in the client's Options parameter.

+Dyalog Ltd recommends allowing automatic upgrades unless you have a good understanding of the WebSocket protocol.